Atmospheric Sciences (AtSc)

 ATSC 210.
 Introduction to Synoptic Meteorology.
 4 Credits.

 The analysis and portrayal of synoptic weather information.
 Kinematic flow analyses of barotropic and baroclinic systems.
 Introduction to many of the products produced by NWS.
 Includes laboratory.
-Prerequisites: ATSC 110 and MATH 146 or MATH 165.
+Prerequisite: ATSC 110 and MATH 107.
 F.

 ATSC 220.
 Extreme Weather and Climate.
 3 Credits.